cursorless-dev/cursorless/docs/user/README.md

 ### Insert empty lines

-- `"drink"`: Inserts a new line above the current line, and moves the cursor to the newly created line
+- `"drink <TARGET>"`: Inserts a new line above the target line, and moves the cursor to the newly created line
-- `"pour"`: Inserts a new line below the current line, and moves the cursor to the newly created line
+- `"pour <TARGET>"`: Inserts a new line below the target line, and moves the cursor to the newly created line

 eg:
 `pour blue air`